- “Move ahead in time to when you have an accident.”

 Reincarnation and a Brief History of the Study of Past Life Regression

 Historically, there have been minimal accounts regarding reincarnation and past life regression.
-Broader writing is that of Patanjali, a Hindu scholar.
+The broader writing is by Patanjali, a Hindu scholar.
 Patanjali said that the soul is always burdened by its karma.

-Past life regression therapy was revived through the efforts of Madame Blavatsky, the Mother of Modern Spirituality.
-She co-founded the Theosophical Society, and her studies re-introduced the concept in the West.
+Madame Blavatsky, the Mother of Modern Spirituality, revived past life regression therapy.
+She co-founded the Theosophical Society, and her studies reintroduced the concept in the West.

 The practice was further developed in the 1950s when credible medical practitioners began advocating past-life regression as an instrument to improve mental health.
 In 1967, Dr. Denys Kelsey was the first to use regression as a clinical therapy.